kavia-common/smart-expense-tracker-4468-4477/expense_tracker_database/README.md

   - "Emergency Fund" target $5000, current $1500, target date in ~6 months

 These can support reports such as spending-by-category, income-vs-expense, and budgets overview.

+## Demo Credentials (Local Only)

+A demo user is created for local testing:
+- Email: demo.user@example.com
+- Password: DemoPass!123

+Security note:
+- The plaintext password is provided only for local development convenience.
+- In production, remove demo data or ensure it is never seeded.

+Optional demo account:
+- An "Everyday Checking" account is created for the demo user to simplify first-run UX.

 ## Schema Overview